pods-framework/pods/README.md

 Check out <https://pods.io/> for our User Guide and many other resources to help you develop with Pods.

-For detailed setup instructions, visit the official [Documentation](https://pods.io/docs/) page.
+For detailed setup instructions, visit the official [Documentation](https://docs.pods.io/) page.

 1. You can clone the GitHub repository: `https://github.com/pods-framework/pods.git`
-2. Or download it directly as a ZIP file: `https://github.com/pods-framework/pods/archive/2.x.zip`
+2. Or download it directly as a ZIP file: `https://github.com/pods-framework/pods/archive/main.zip`

 This will download the latest stable copy of Pods Framework.

 ## Get Support / Help

-This is a developer's portal for Pods Framework and should _not_ be used for support.
-Please visit the [support forums](https://pods.io/forums/).
+This is where we develop Pods Framework itself and should _not_ be used for support questions.
+Please visit the [WordPress.org support forums](https://wordpress.org/support/plugin/pods/) or [join our Slack](https://support.pods.io/chat/).
+We have a [support page](https://support.pods.io/) that outlines everything for our plugins.

 ## Reporting Bugs